peterflynn/copy-as-html/README.md

 Copy as HTML lets you copy code to the clipboard with full color syntax highlighting preserved (assuming you're pasting into something that supports HTML-formatted text, such as Outlook or GMail).
 Works with any language Brackets supports.

-To use, choose Edit > Copy as Colored HTML.
+To use, choose _Edit > Copy as Colored HTML_.
 Due to runtime limitations, you still must explicitly press Ctrl+C on the next screen to place the text onto the clipboard.